Open-MBEE/perseverance-modelica/README.md

 --------

 In Ingenuity.Experiments there are six example experiments that can be simulated out of the box:
- - **Ingenuity.Experiments.ConstantThrust** - Constant thrust achieved by using Linear thrust force model
+ - **ConstantThrust** - Constant thrust achieved by using Linear thrust force model
  - **Yaw** - Yaw motion achieved using a torque differential between the two rotors
  - **Hover** - Hovering motion at a constant altitude using AltitudeVelocityAnglesController and LinearPitchRoll thrust force model
  - **HoverRollPitch** - Roll and pitch motion at a constant altitude using AltitudeVelocityAnglesController and LinearPitchRoll thrust force model